The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Properties of Satellite Galaxies

 \subsection{Distributions of Sizes, Colors, and Stellar Masses}

 In \autoref{fig:target_sel}, we showed how SAGA satellites distribute in the surface brightness--magnitude and color--magnitude planes.
-In \autoref{fig:sat_properties}, we plot the distributions of satellite effective surface brightness against physical effective radius and color, and color-code each satellite point based on its stellar mass.
-In \autoref{fig:sat_ew_radial} we plot the distributions of satellite color, effective surface brightness, absolute magnitude and projected distance to the host in four different views (the color code of \autoref{fig:sat_ew_radial} is explained in \autoref{sec:quenching}).
-In both \autoref{fig:sat_properties} and \ref{fig:sat_ew_radial}, we include a representative set of potential satellites that do not yet have measured redshifts (as empty circles) based on our satellite rate model prediction.
+In \autoref{fig:sat_properties}, we plot the distributions of satellite effective surface brightness against physical effective radius and color and color-code each satellite point based on its stellar mass.
+In \autoref{fig:sat_ew_radial} we plot the distributions of satellite color, effective surface brightness, absolute magnitude, and projected distance to the host in four different views (the color code of \autoref{fig:sat_ew_radial} is explained in \autoref{sec:quenching}).
+In both \autoref{fig:sat_properties} and \ref{fig:sat_ew_radial}, we include a representative set of potential satellites that do not yet have measured redshifts (as open circles) based on our satellite rate model prediction.

 In \autoref{fig:sat_properties}, we include the MW satellites using quantities from references listed in \paperone{}.
-In the left panel, the SAGA satellites show the same general trend (color gradient) as the MW satellites: intrinsically fainter satellites are on average lower surface brightness and have smaller physical radii.
+In the left panel, the SAGA satellites show the same general trend (color gradient) as the MW satellites; intrinsically fainter satellites are, on average, of lower surface brightness and have smaller physical radii.
 In the lower left panel of \autoref{fig:sat_ew_radial}, the surface brightness relation appears to flatten near the faint end, even when those unconfirmed satellites are considered.
 While this flattening behavior may be due to poorly measured photometry, it is nevertheless consistent with the satellites in the Local Group \citep[Figure~7]{mcconnachie12}.
+We were able to identify satellites of similar surface brightness as the lowest surface brightness Local Group dwarf galaxies within the SAGA magnitude range.